 Truck driver fatigue can contribute to horrific accidents.
-In some cases, a truck driver may fall asleep at the wheel and simply run the truck off the road, which may only cause damage to the truck and injury to themselves.
-However, in other cases, a fatigued driver might be responsible for causing an accident involving other vehicles, with potentially devastating consequences.
+In some cases, a truck driver may fall asleep at the wheel and simply run the truck off the road, which may only cause damage to the truck and injury to the driver.
+However, in other cases, a fatigued driver who falls asleep might be responsible for causing an accident involving other vehicles, with potentially devastating consequences.

-When a victim suffers injuries related to a trucking accident resulting from truck driver fatigue, the first instinct could lead you to assume that only the truck driver is responsible and liable for the accident.
-While a driver can certainly be responsible if their negligence directly caused an accident, there could be other negligent parties responsible for your injuries and losses.
-Establishing liability in a truck accident can be legally challenging.
+When a victim suffers injuries in a trucking accident involving truck driver fatigue, the first instinct could lead you to assume that only the truck driver is responsible and liable for the accident.
+While a driver can certainly be responsible, there could be other negligent parties also responsible for your injuries and losses.
+Establishing liability in a truck accident can be challenging.
 Some of the additional parties that may be held liable under the law for a trucking accident can include the following.

-If your trucking accident happened as a result of hazardous or dangerous road conditions or in a construction zone operated by a government agency, you could potentially hold local government entities to account.
-Filing a claim against a government entity can prove legally challenging and complex.
+If your trucking accident happened because of hazardous or dangerous road conditions or in a construction zone operated by a government agency, you could potentially hold local government entities to account.
+Filing a claim against a government entity can prove legally challenging and complex, though.

-Determining which parties have responsibility for your injuries and losses as a result of their negligence can require a substantial amount of research and may include hiring expert witnesses.
-In many cases, a spoliation letter must go to all potential negligent parties in order ot ensure that there is no destruction of critical evidence.
-If you suffered injuries or losses in a trucking accident, contact the experienced trucking accident attorneys at Tyroler Injury Law at 651-259-1113 to help you receive the compensation you deserve.
+Determining which parties have responsibility for your injuries and losses from negligence can require a substantial amount of research and may include hiring expert witnesses.
+In many cases, a spoliation letter must go to all potential negligent parties in order to ensure that there is no destruction of critical evidence.

-According to the US Department of Transportation (DOT), large truck crashes caused the death of more than 4,000 individuals in 2018 alone.
-Many more victims suffer from devastating, debilitating, and disabling injuries as a result of truck crashes.
-The physical, mental, and financial consequences for victims of truck accidents can overwhelming.
-If you or a loved one suffered serious injuries in a truck accident due to truck driver fatigue and negligence, you could potentially receive compensation for the following depending on your facts and circumstances:
+The physical, mental, and financial consequences for victims of truck accidents can be overwhelming.
+If you or a loved one suffered serious injuries in a truck accident due to truck driver fatigue and negligence, you could potentially receive compensation for the following, depending on the facts and circumstances:

 - Medical costs